goodwithtech/dockle/README.md

 ## Specify exit code
 By default, `Dockle` exits with code 0 even if there are some problems.
-Use the --exit-code option if you want to exit with a non-zero exit code.
+Use the --exit-code option if you may want to exit with a non-zero exit code.

 ```bash
 $ dockle  -exist-code 1 [IMAGE_NAME]